jonathankentstevens/build-proto/README.md

 type testClient struct{}

+// Login is the custom implementation of the UserClient interface to allow for unit testing the logic of
+// the user gRPC service without requiring a connection to it func (c *testClient) Login(ctx context.Context, req *proto.LoginRequest, opts ...grpc.CallOption) (*proto.LoginResponse, error) {
+	return &proto.LoginResponse{}, nil
+}

-// Authenticate is the custom implementation of the UserClient interface to allow for unit testing the logic of
+// Register is the custom implementation of the UserClient interface to allow for unit testing the logic of
-// the user gRPC service without requiring a connection to it func (c *testClient) Authenticate(ctx context.Context, req *proto.AuthRequest, opts ...grpc.CallOption) (*proto.AuthResponse, error) {
+// the user gRPC service without requiring a connection to it func (c *testClient) Register(ctx context.Context, req *proto.RegisterRequest, opts ...grpc.CallOption) (*proto.RegisterResponse, error) {
-	return &proto.AuthResponse{}, nil
+	return &proto.RegisterResponse{}, nil
 }

 func TestNewClient(t *testing.T) {